 - Be realistic about your own needs.
 Be sure you are sleeping enough, eating properly, and taking some time off for yourself.
 It is hard to offer much help when you are exhausted.
 If you take care of your needs, it may be easier to meet the needs of your loved one.

 - Don't hesitate to ask other family members and friends for help.
-They will appreciate the opportunity.
+They may appreciate the opportunity.

 Can't find the health information you’re looking for?